How to Fix Bad iOS 12 Battery Life

-Some iOS 12 users are reporting abnormal battery drain after installing the latest update.
+Some iOS 12 users are reporting excessive battery drain after installing Apple’s latest firmware.
 Fortunately, most battery issues can be solved in a matter of minutes.

 If you’re dealing with horrendous battery life your instincts might compel you make an appointment to see an Apple Genius at your local Apple Store.
 This is certainly an option, but you’ll want to try and fix your issues before you go that far.

 This guide to bad iOS 12 battery life on iPhone, iPad and iPod touch will provide you fixes we and many others have discovered and used over the years.
 It also contains some strategies you should use to prevent battery life issues from happening again.